Hepatitis C is a viral infection that causes inflammation of the liver. Over time, the hepatitis C virus (HCV) can cause permanent liver damage.

 Fibromyalgia is particularly common in people with HCV.
 It is a chronic condition characterized by muscle pains and aches throughout the body.

 A healthy liver stores iron in its cells.
-Whenever there is increased demand for iron in the body, the liver releases some of its iron into the bloodstream.
+Whenever there is increased demand for iron in the body, the liver

 A damaged liver is less able to store and release iron.
 This increases a person's risk of anemia.